CCAT: Design, Implementation, and Testing of a System to Read Out over 10,000 280 GHz KIDs using RFSoC Electronics: Readout Procedure

 \section{Readout Procedure}

-The CCAT KID readout procedure with the RFSoC begins by searching for individual detector resonance profiles using a VNA-style sweep with 1,000 equally spaced tones covering a 512 MHz bandwidth around a preset NCLO frequency.
-The tones use the same amplitude but randomized phases to reduce the crest factor of the overall waveform, which allows us to use higher amplitude tones without over-driving the DAC.
-Initial detector candidates are then identified using a peak finding algorithm on the magnitude of the complex sweep data $|S_{21}| = \sqrt{I^2 + Q^2}$.
-We use loose constraints on the peak finding algorithm to capture as many detectors as possible.
-To filter out noise spikes and other misidentified data artifacts, we require the phase of the complex sweep data ($\arctan(Q/I)$) to have a positive slope in the vicinity of the identified $|S_{21}|$ minimum.
-The filtering removes the majority of false matches but is still susceptible to noise in the phase data.
-Work is ongoing to tune the peak finding and filtering to find more detectors while minimizing false matches.
-Next, we take a sweep of a user-specified bandwith with tones at the frequencies corresponding to the found $|S_{21}|$ minima, which we refer to as a ``target sweep''.
-The target sweep data are used to refine the tone placements with a number of methods under active exploration including placement at the resonant frequency, the frequency corresponding to the $|S_{21}|$ minima, or the frequency with the largest resonator phase gradient.
-The amplitudes of the individual tones can also be adjusted at this step.
-Higher driving amplitudes are preferred to reduce readout noise and optimize detector responsivity; however, KIDs exhibit bifurcation if driven with too high an amplitude \cite{Swenson2013}.
-As it is difficult to operate KIDs in the bifurcated regime, we aim for an amplitude roughly 1-3 dB below the bifurcation point.
-The overall driving amplitude of the network is tuned by taking sweeps over a range of attenuation values to find the value just below bifurcation for the majority of detectors.
-A final target sweep is taken with the chosen attenuation value and tone frequencies so that it can be used to calibrate the time-ordered data and extract key resonator parameters such as the resonant frequency and internal quality factor.
-Finally, time ordered I and Q data streams can be taken of the KIDs.
+The KID readout procedure with the RFSoC begins by searching for individual detector resonance dips.
+A frequency sweep with 1,000 equally spaced tones each sweeping 512 KHz is used to fully sample the available 512 MHz bandwidth, which we refer to as a ``VNA sweep".
+Each tone uses the same drive power but a randomized phase to reduce the crest factor of the overall waveform, which allows us to achieve higher power tones without over-driving the DAC \cite{Burgoyne2024}.
+The frequencies of detector candidates are identified using the SciPy \texttt{find\_peaks} peak finding algorithm \cite{Scipy2020} on the magnitude of the complex sweep data $|S_{21}| = \sqrt{I^2 + Q^2}$.
+Next, we take a frequency sweep using tones at the frequencies of the found $|S_{21}|$ resonance dips, which we refer to as a ``target sweep''.
+The target sweep data is then used to further refine the tone frequency placement with a number of methods under active exploration including placement at the resonant frequency, the frequency corresponding to the $|S_{21}|$ minima, or the frequency corresponding to the largest phase $\phi = \arctan{(Q/I)}$ vs. frequency gradient \cite{Gazda2026}.
+After refining the tone frequencies, the optimal tone drive powers are determined using target sweeps taken with different drive attenuations.
+Higher drive powers are preferred to reduce two-level system (TLS) noise \cite{Noroozian2009}, increase signal relative to amplifier noise, and optimize detector responsivity; however, KIDs exhibit bifurcation if driven with too high a power \cite{Swenson2013}.
+As it is difficult to operate KIDs in the bifurcated regime, we determine the attenuation required to place each KID roughly 1-3 dB below its bifurcation point using fits to the detector phase profiles \cite{Dai2022, Walker2024}.
+The optimal attenuation for each KID is converted to a tone drive power, and an overall network attenuation is chosen to place the total waveform amplitude in range of the DAC.
+A final target sweep is taken with the chosen network attenuation value, tone frequencies, and tone drive powers so that it can be used to calibrate the TODs and extract key resonator parameters such as resonant frequencies and quality factors.
+Finally, time-ordered $I$ and $Q$ data streams are taken with the tuned KIDs.